Table of Contents Show

 - Keep interior of RV cooler —Our slide-out awning frame assembly also helps keep the interior of your RV cooler.
 It...

 Solera is one of the largest names in the RV industry regarding RV awnings.
 Many of the most popular and respected RV manufacturers use their products, and it’s easy to see why.

 Solera has slide topper options for slides ranging from 66 inches to 192 inches, and they use a tough 13.5-ounce vinyl reinforced with heat-welded seams, which means you can worry less about cracks and leaks with these slide toppers.

 The kit comes with roll brackets, hardware, and mounting rails, everything you need to install the toppers yourself.

-- RELIABLE PROTECTION — Slide Toppers help prevent dirt, bird droppings, debris and more from falling on your RV’s...
+- RELIABLE PROTECTION — The Solera 5000 Series slide topper helps prevent dirt, bird droppings, debris and more from...